Transition Planning and Review

 When a young person intends to move to another area in order to go to University of college, they will usually remain ordinarily resident in the area where their parents live (or in the Local Authority area that had responsibility for them as a child).

-For further information about ordinary residence under the Care Act click here.
+For further information about ordinary residence under the Care Act, see: Ordinary Residence.

 3. Reviewing the Transition Plan and Assessment

-The transition plan should be reviewed along with the transition assessment in a proportionate and timely way, to ensure that it continues to reflect the young person/carer's needs and outcomes.
-The Care Act recognises that often the priorities of young people can change and it is important to not lose sight of what is important to them.
+The Transition plan and assessment should be reviewed periodically, in a proportionate and timely way, to ensure that it continues to reflect the young person/carer's needs and outcomes.
+The Care and Support Statutory Guidance recognises that often the priorities of young people/young carers can change, and it is important to not lose sight of what is important to them.

-The young person and their family are also able to request a review of the plan at any time under the Care Act, and the Local Authority must consider the request.
-If deemed reasonable the Local Authority must complete the review.
+The young person/carer and their family are also able to request a review of the plan at any time under the Care Act, and the Local Authority must consider the request.
+Unless there is a good reason not to, the Local Authority should carry out a review when requested.